USEPA/MOMM-RFT/input/BenMAP/README.txt

-These files are created by: 'Summarizing Results.R' script
+These files are created by: 'Summarizing BenMAP Results.R' script